 Membership of working groups turns over regularly and new volunteers are always welcome to ensure that the membership is fully represented.
 Where members have a particular interest in any issue, they should make this known, so that they can be given an opportunity to become involved in a working group or reference group on that issue if the need arises.
 Contact us.

-The Research and Guidelines Steering Group comprises: Jim Paterson (Western Bay of Plenty), Warren Furner (Ruapehu), Murray Hasler (Central Otago), Fiona Vessey (Matamata-Piako), Fergus Tate (NZTA) and representatives of the working groups - Jamie Cox (Wairoa), convener of the working group on funding the impacts of heavy vehicles on local roads), Gerry Dance (NZTA) and Wayne Newman (co-conveners of the working group on ensuring best practice in providing facilities for walking and cycling), Michael Voss (Waitaki) and Michael Harrison (Dunedin), co-conveners of the working group on the competing modes sharing footpaths, Brett North (Wellington), the RCA Forum representative on the board of NZUAG, and Steve Griffin (Buller), the RCA Forum representative on the NZTA Level Crossings Working Group.
+The Research and Guidelines Steering Group comprises: Jim Paterson (Western Bay of Plenty), Warren Furner (Ruapehu), Murray Hasler (Central Otago), Fiona Vessey (Matamata-Piako), Fergus Tate (NZTA) and representatives of the working groups - Jamie Cox (Wairoa), convener of the working group on funding the impacts of heavy vehicles on local roads), Gerry Dance (NZTA) and Wayne Newman (co-conveners of the working group on ensuring best practice in providing facilities for walking and cycling), Michael Voss (Waitaki) and Michael Harrison (Dunedin), co-conveners of the working group on the competing modes sharing footpaths, Brett North (Wellington), the RCA Forum representative on the board of NZUAG, and Bruce Conaghan (Christchurch), the RCA Forum representative on the Road-Rail Issues Working Group.
 Murray Hasler is the convener of the Research and Guidelines Steering Group.

-The working group on providing best practice guidance on facilities for cycling and walking is known as the Active Modes Infrastructure Group and comprises: Gerry Dance (NZTA), Glenn Bunting (NZTA), Richard Bean (NZTA), Tim Hughes (NZTA), Simon Kennett (NZTA), Paul Barker (Wellington), Sandi Morris (Palmerston North), Claire Sharland (Taupo), Kathryn King (Auckland Transport), Ina Stenzel (Auckland Transport), Claire Graham (Auckland Transport), Susan Lilley (Dunedin), Clare Cassidy (Tauranga), Jodie Lawson (Rotorua Lakes), Nick Marshall (Whangarei), Kirsty Horridge (Hamilton), Steve Dejong (Christchurch), Nathaniel Benefield (New Plymouth) and Simon Cager (Hutt).
+The Active Modes Infrastructure Group comprises: Gerry Dance (NZTA), Glenn Bunting (NZTA), Richard Bean (NZTA), Tim Hughes (NZTA), Simon Kennett (NZTA), Paul Barker (Wellington), Claire Sharland (Taupo), Kathryn King (Auckland Transport), Ina Stenzel (Auckland Transport), Claire Graham (Auckland Transport), Susan Lilley (Dunedin), Clare Cassidy (Tauranga), Jodie Lawson (Rotorua Lakes), Nick Marshall (Whangarei), Kirsty Horridge (Hamilton), Steve Dejong (Christchurch), Nathaniel Benefield (New Plymouth) and Simon Cager (Hutt).
 Gerry Dance and Wayne Newman are co-conveners.